arthurk/turtlecoin-python/README.md

-turtlecoin-walletd-rpc-python
+turtlecoin-python
 =============================

-A Python wrapper for the TurtleCoin walletd JSON-RPC interface
+A Python wrapper for the TurtleCoin JSON-RPC interface

 Requires Python 3.6